grafana/mimir/docs/sources/mimir/operators-guide/architecture/query-sharding/index.md

 Estimates for query cardinality are only ever used to reduce the number of shards compared to the case when cardinality estimation is disabled.
 Other parameters that limit the total number of shards, such as `-query-frontend.query-sharding-total-shards`, will still provide an upper bound for the number of shards even when cardinality estimation is enabled and would suggest the use of a higher number of shards.

-The histogram metric `cortex_query_frontend_cardinality_estimation_difference` tracks the difference between the estimated and actual number of series fetched per shard.
+The histogram metric `cortex_query_frontend_cardinality_estimation_difference` tracks the difference between the estimated and actual number of series fetched.

 ## Verification